CTXz/x86_64-Assembly-Tic-Tac-Toe/docs/eval_grid.md

 If any of the columns match a victory, the procedure returns `0x1` on `RAX`.

+> See illustrated example bellow for a visual assistance.

 ### Diagonal Victory

 Once again, should a vertical victory be absent, the procedure will test for a diagonal victory.
 Unlike horizontal and vertical victories, no rotations are applied to the grid.
 Instead, the procedure evaluates for a diagonal spanning from the top left to the bottom right, and a diagonal spanning from the bottom left to the top right.